lcroberts/lazylangs.nvim/docs/language_support.md

 During some updates language configurations may change, so if you have a language you use extensively it is recommended to [dump the config](./making_a_lang_config#dumping-an-included-language-config) and either extend it or just have it frozen.

+- ✅: Everything works
+- ⚠️: There are some issues
+- ❌: Does not work at all

 ## Compiled Languages